 I see that artists and people in the art world are genuinely concerned about the energy usage issues and the hyper-commercialization of the NFT market, and many were wary of a market going from nothing to astounding prices and popularity overnight.
 But then people understandably came away with differing opinions on the energy usage issues depending on which materials were read and how they weighed everything out.
-Energy became a divisive issue that may have obscured some of the deeper problems with crypto and NFTs, like its functional issues and political implications.
+Energy became a divisive issue that may have obscured some of the deeper problems with crypto and NFTs.
 A lot of the strongest and most vocal criticisms of crypto products are coming from the software developer community and economists, and I noticed that until recently this wider criticism was somewhat isolated from the art community.